 Whether an investor or trader is seeking long or short exposure in the oil markets and whether it’s to hedge or to speculate, futures—along with options on futures—can be assets to consider in a trader’s tool kit.

-Still, futures aren’t for everyone, and not all account holders or accounts will qualify.
+Still, futures aren’t for everyone, and not all account owners or accounts will qualify.
 It’s a good idea to educate yourself about the oil markets and futures in general to make sure these instruments are a good fit for your risk tolerance and longer-term goals.

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.